AlexVictorr/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_homechanges the working directory to the user’s home directory.
 3-listfiles Display current directory contents in a long format.
 4-listmorefiles Display current directory contents, including hidden files (starting with .).
 Using the long format.
+5-listfilesdigitonly Displays current directory contents with Long format, user and group IDs displayed numerically and hidden files (starting with .)